AntonovAlexander/activecore/README.md

 * A. Antonov, “Inferring Custom Synthesizable Kernel for Generation of Coprocessors with Out-of-Order Execution,” in 2021 10th Mediterranean Conference on Embedded Computing (MECO), 2021 (accepted for publication)

 * A. Antonov, P. Kustarev, “Strategies of Computational Process Synthesis – a System-Level Model of HW/SW (Micro)Architectural Mechanisms,” in 2020 9th Mediterranean Conference on Embedded Computing (MECO), 2020.
-URL: https://ieeexplore.ieee.org/document/9134071 Preprint downloadable from: http://programme.meconet.me/documents/PAPERS/MECO_2020_paper_26.pdf
+URL: https://ieeexplore.ieee.org/document/9134071

 * A. Antonov, P. Kustarev, S. Bikovsky, “MLIP Cores: Designing Hardware Generators with Programmable Microarchitectural Mechanisms,” in 2020 IEEE International Symposium on Circuits and Systems (ISCAS), 2020.
 URL: https://ieeexplore.ieee.org/document/9180593